-Applying the above-mentioned proverb to the coming new year, it makes sense that if you try to achieve your results too quickly the chances of mistakes increase.
+Applying the above-mentioned proverb, it makes sense that if you try to achieve your results too quickly the chances of mistakes increase.
 This is where the idea of consistency comes in.
 At Hintsa consistency is one of our key principles when it comes to improving physical activity.
 If you look at the chart below – adapted from ‘Mastery’ by George Leonard – it is evident that consistency of effort over extended periods of time will lead to great results.
 As Dr Aki Hintsa once said, “No one is perfect, but every one of us can be a little better, one day at a time”.

 How to create consistency in physical activity

 Consistency is a word that is used in both the sporting and business context daily.
 For me, as a sports performance coach, I want to be able to give my athletes the best opportunity to express themselves in events and perform.
 In team sports, performance needs to be maintained during the season to equal success.
 Consistency comes from the late Latin consistentia, which is from consistent- meaning ‘standing firm’.
 So, how can you go about creating consistency and standing firm when it come to your physical activity?

 Planning has been demonstrated to increase the chances of completing the intended behaviour and maintaining consistency (Schwarzer 1992 and Sniehotta et al. 2005).
 The planning should be focussed around S.M.A.R.T goals that you wish to achieve.
 Activities must be Achievable and Realistic.
 Achievability is important to ensure that you can complete the tasks set out.
 For example, your plan can be to go to the gym every day that week.
 But what if your work schedule is very busy with important meetings.
 This places pressure and therefore the goal might become unachievable.
 Is the goal realistic?
 Can it be done?
 If so, what skills do you need to improve?
 If the goals are unachievable and unrealistic, you will easily become frustrated and lose the commitment.